reality-two/reality2-documentation/userfriendly/construct.md

-You can specify data required by an action either directly, or by accumulating it in the data flow.
+You can specify data required by an action either directly, or by accumulating it in the Data Flow.

 In the example below, when the Bee is started, it grabs a default latitude and longitude from the inbuilt data, and sets the initial location.
 Then, a behaviour is used to set a new latitude and longitude based on user input.
-In both cases, `set location`uses the latitude and longitude in the data flow.
+In both cases, `set location`uses the latitude and longitude in the Data Flow.

 ![](.images/dataflow2.png)